department-of-veterans-affairs/va.gov-team/products/find-a-va-form/post-mvp-releases/research/research-findings.md

 9 of 11 were unable to fill out and digitally sign *any* of 4 specific forms without a lot of help from the moderator and notetakers, and many participants were unable to succeed even with all the help provided.
 Issues encountered depended on the participants' specific device, operating system, web browser, whether they had Adobe Acrobat installed, and what application opens PDFs by default on their device.

 ### Issues with downloading the file from the web browser to user's device

 **Only 4 of 11 participants knew that they would need to download the PDF file and open it in Adobe Acrobat Reader.
 The other participants didn't understand this and got stuck** (most hadn't read the instructions provided), and so the moderator explained that they needed to do this.

-Most participants (8 of 11) had difficulty downloading the file from the web browser to their device.
+**Most participants (8 of 11) had difficulty downloading the file from the web browser to their device**.
 How the file was downloaded and whether any fields had been filled out before it was downloaded affected whether the file was fillable in Acrobat.

 - One participant using Firefox tried "Save Page As" and then opened the file in Acrobat, but the form was no longer fillable.
 With prompting from the moderator, the participant found the download button in the top right of the browser window.
 - In Safari on iOS, you have to use the *Share* button and share it to Adobe, which wasn't intuitive.
 Participants using Safari on a Mac tried saving the file but not downloading it, which opens a non-editable version in the Preview application.
 Another participant did Export as PDF.
 The forms weren't editable until they installed Adobe Acrobat.